 There cannot be any judicial or arbitration proceedings instituted between the applicant and the buyer.

-Buyers should be registered in countries of non-marketable risk.
+Buyers must be registered in countries with non-marketable or temporarily non-marketable risks.

 The buyer cannot be registered in any of the target territories, except for those target territories which are attributed to the priority export market groups established by the Minister of Economy of the Republic of Lithuania.